 Sponsored by the St. Mary of the Hills Episcopal Churchwomen, this highly successful all-volunteer community-wide event annually raises over $50,000 for as many as 25 local area charities and includes home tours as well as a variety of other fund raising activities on the church grounds.
 Visit the Tour of Homes page on our site.

 St. Mary’s provides volunteers to help prepare and serve meals for this local facility which offers homeless and emergency winter shelter for individuals and families located in Boone.
-The church also provides the Exit Box program which supplies basic items for people leaving the shelter to establish their own housing.
-For more information on these programs, contact Susie Greene.
+The church also provides the "Back-on-your-feet" Boxes program, which supplies basic items for people leaving the shelter to establish their own housing.
+For more information on these programs, contact Susie Morgan.

 Members volunteer to help collect salvage food from the Blowing Rock Food Lion and Woodland’s Barbeque for use at Hospitality House.